 In many cases, simply following the minimum requirements is not enough—it’s safer to follow the recommended precautions as well.
 Going above and beyond the minimum requirements eliminates potential issues from causing harm to you or your family.

-In some cases, you may want to outsource and get a private company to install and monitor your systems.
+In some cases, you may want to find a private company to install and provide professional alarm monitoring services for your smoke alarms.
 Should a fire or carbon monoxide leak occur at any time, the system will notify the company, ensuring someone will be on site immediately to asses the problem.